BillHally/RProvider.SDKProject.Issue/README.md

 The value of `ProbingLocations` is wrong - it doesn't go high enough in the directory hierarchy.

+Presumably it works with non SDK-style projects because the NuGet packages are in a local folder which don't have additional folders named after the version of the package, whereas the SDK-style projects use the packages directly from the `~/.nuget/packages` folder.

 ### Solution

 Change the value of `ProbingLocations` from: